MarkPearl/Blog_BookReviews/_posts/2015-12-15-The-Software-Craftsman.md

 What I loved most about the book was the journey it took me on.
 The author, Sandro Mancuso, shared several experiences I could relate to directly, which validated my own experiences.

+#### Areas that resonated with me ####

+- p.3.
+32 to 38: Examination of the Software Craftmanship Manifesto with critique.
+- p.g.
+44: Keeping ourselves up to date - read books, 4 main types of books - Technology Specific (Silverlight), Conceptual (The art of unit testing), Behaviroural (The Software Craftsman), Revoltionary (The Pragmatic Programmer, Extreme Programming Explained).
+- p.g.
+36: What great developers want, who they want to work with and why.

 [Buy on Amazon](http://www.amazon.com/The-Software-Craftsman-Professionalism-Pragmatism/dp/0134052501)
 ISBN 978-0134052502